The J.H. Levang Gallery

 Read a Portion of Hillcrest's Centennial Book

 The Centennial Beacon is 28 stories coming from Hillcrest's history over the past 100 years.
 Historian and author Steve Hoffbeck has compiled some of the most poignant stories that have defined Hillcrest Academy.

 WHAT IS THE BOOK

 The Centennial beacon is a 10"X10" coffee table book.
 It presents vivid images from Hillcrest's Levang Gallery that give visual perspective to the stories that have shaped Hillcrest Academy.
 You will be able to view never before seen photos of Chinese missionaries who worked at and attended Hillcrest Academy and the Lutheran Brethren Bible School.
-There are also photos of the early days at Hillcrest, students playing sports and in classroom settings that shows a stories past of Hillcrest that continues into the future.
+There are also photos of the early days at Hillcrest, with students playing sports and in classroom settings that shows a storied past of Hillcrest that continues into the future.

 Who Was J.H.
 Levang // Hillcrest's historian